brorarangers/brorarangers.github.io/_reports/2016/2016-11-05-strathspey-away-report.md

 The previous defensive aerial dominance of Strathspey was dismantled by Mackay and then Campbell as Brora turned every attack into a goal scoring opportunity, and only the Strathy keeper, Stewart Black, and the woodwork kept the score at 2-0 .
 Andrew Greig had a excellent game and benefited greatly from the vision of Jamie Duff who on several occasions delivered 40 yard cross field balls behind the defence for Greig to run on to.

 The  Brora pressure was relentless and Campbell made it 3-0 when he bullied his way past the Thistle defence and planted his half volley into the top right hand corner of the net.
-The workmanlike Gillespie made it 4-0 with a thunderbolt of a strike from 30 yards giving the home team stopper no chance and then Mackay capped the performance off with a wonderful goal, a fitting end to the game.
+Sid scored the much celebrated 4th five minutes from time allowing the workmanlike Gillespie to make it it 5-0 with a thunderbolt of a strike from 30 yards almost on the whistle, giving the home team stopper no chance.

 Speaking after the match an emotional Mackay paid tribute to the Club and its supporters and whilst the current week will no doubt bring further transfer talk, Mackay certainly showed on this performance that despite his advancing years he lacks absolutely nothing in commitment nor fitness.